chef/chef-web-docs/content/resources/windows_task/_index.md

   default_value:
   new_in:
   description_list:
-  - markdown: The user’s password.
+  - markdown: The user's password.
 The user property must be set if using this property.
 - property: priority
   ruby_type: Integer
   required: false